dmairs/botse/docs/battles/types/clash.md

 hoverText:
 ---

 In a clash battle, the map is composed of 2 or more tiles placed during setup (some clashes also use additional tiles as [obstacles](/docs/glossary/obstacle)).
 Unlike other map tiles, the clash tile is not marked with icons.
-Instead, these icons are provided in the clash encounter’s setup diagram, which appears in quest steps or on overland cards.
+Instead, these icons are provided in the clash encounter's setup diagram, which appears in quest steps or on overland cards.
 The clash mat is double-sided, and either side can be used according to whichever feels more thematic to your current location.

 ## Enemy Pool